PrestaShop/prestashop.github.io/content/news/posts/2023/contributor-interview-louis-authie.md

 My book should be of great help to the community.
 It answers the most commonly asked questions in module development.
 I’m not promoting my book for money: all royalties and benefits will go to FOP.

-If you buy the book on Amazon and use the voucher **20LOUIS**, you get 20% off, here: https://www.amazon.com/gp/mpc/A1C6DNDDRD3ZU5.
+If you buy the book on Amazon and use the voucher **20LOUIS**, [you get 20% off, here](https://a.co/d/eOsfniP).
 The voucher’s active until May 31st.

 **That’s great news!
 Where can we follow you?**